-Arts and Sciences students will continue to have the professional academic advisors in OAA as your principal source for advice all year.
-You will meet with an OAA advisor in October to discuss your transition to college, then again in February/March to review your future academic plans.
-After the first year, you are welcome to visit us anytime.
+Arts & Sciences students will continue to have the professional academic advisors in OAA as your principal source for academic advice throughout your years at Hopkins.
+During your first year, you will meet with an OAA advisor in October to discuss your transition to college, then again in February/March to review your future academic plans.
+After the first year, you will continue to meet once each semester with your academic advisor and may contact them at any time for additional assistance.